 - Visit the Department of Health and Aged Care eNRMC transitional arrangements collection

-You can find the conformance process here: https://developer.digitalhealth.gov.au/resources/articles/electronic-prescribing-conformance-process
+You can find the conformance process here: Electronic Prescribing Conformance Process

 The Conformance Assessment Scheme identifies the conformance identifier and the maximum number of characters associated with it.
 The software developer will need to generate their own Conformance ID which is submitted as part of the Conformance Declaration.
 The Agency will record the Conformance ID on a published Register of Conformance.

-In order to streamline the process, you’re strongly encouraged to have submitted evidence of passed testing prior to booking your time.
+The observed conformance testing process may typically take up to 10 business days to complete.
+During periods of increased demand for observed conformance testing this timeframe may be extended, and advice on expected completion time will be provided when an observed testing booking is confirmed.
+Upon completion of the observed test session, you may also be requested to provide additional evidence to satisfy the test cases.
+Contact your PDS partner for more information.
+In order to streamline the process, you’re strongly encouraged to have submitted evidence of passed testing prior to booking your observed testing.
 This evidence includes the CTSs with accompanying evidence such as screenshots.
 Please include clear references to the evidence to support the review process.

 All software developers must inform the Agency when software becomes non-conformant against the Conformance Profile.
 The Agency will work with software developers to remediate any issues to ensure their software remains conformant.

-- Our product is conformant, currently integrating with one Prescription Delivery Service, we would like to add a connection to another Prescription Delivery Service (i.e. two connections).
+Our product is conformant, currently integrating with one PDS and we would like to add a connection to another PDS or move to another PDS.
 What is required?

 Active Script Lists contain the summary information associated with electronic prescriptions where: